Pick a time to end your workday so you aren't constantly suffocated by work.

 Your shutdown time will anchor how you plan the rest of your tasks in this step.

 There are two ways you can pick the final order you'll work through your tasks.
 You should pick the workflow that best fits your day's obligations, work style, and personality.

 - Timeboxing: This approach is where you set aside explicit start and stop times for each task on your calendar by dragging and dropping them onto the calendar pane.
-This is a good option if you really like to enforce times where you work on certain things or if your calendar already has several appointments with non-negotiable start times (e.g. meetings) and you need to work on different things based on how long the gaps in your schedule are.
+Timeboxing is a good option if you really like to enforce times where you work on certain things or if your calendar already has several appointments with non-negotiable start times (e.g. meetings) and you need to work on different things based on how long the gaps in your schedule are.

-- You don't have many meetings or your meetings book-end one part of your day.
+- You don't have many meetings or your meetings bookend one part of your day.

 - You have flexibility on when you work and take breaks and the order in which you work through your tasks.

-- You work on a smaller set of harder to estimate tasks e.g. if you do creative or technical work
+- You work on a smaller set of harder-to-estimate tasks e.g. if you do creative or technical work.